aaronstanek/PythonPasswordUtility/README.md

 or called through a Python API.

 This software requires Python 3.6 or later.
-Major versions after Python 3 are not supported.
+Major versions of Python after Python 3 are not supported.

 ## Description